The 5 Biggest Mistakes in Fleet Electrification – and how to avoid them

 💡 Pro tip: Analyse your fleet’s driving patterns to determine the optimal number and type of vehicles – instead of simply “converting.”

-Mistake 5: The Data Silo Blockade
+Mistake 5: The data silo blockade

 Lack of integration between vehicle, charging, and operational data leads to inefficiency and higher costs.
 Without centralised data analysis, you miss valuable optimisation potential.